Summer Solstice (also called Midsummer and Litha)

 On the night of midsummer’s eve it was tradition to process with candles or torches in a circular route, symbolizing the turning of the wheel of the year.
 (Interestingly this was the origin of the carnival procession).
 Great bonfires are part of the Midsummer celebrations, fire offering the principal of transformation.
 Dance, sing and make merry!

-On a piece of paper make a list of all the things that you have manifest in your life, that you are grateful for...(these do not have to be tangible things, they can be behavioural achievements like keeping a regular meditation practise, or being careful to be less wasteful or managing not to be impatient etc!)... this is lovely done in coloured pencils, paints or pens and decorated with flowers, birds, butterflies, bees etc. You can hang this up somewhere you will see it for several days leading up to Midsummer.
+On a piece of paper make a list of all the things that you have manifest in your life, that you are grateful for...(these do not have to be tangible things, they can be behavioral achievements like keeping a regular meditation practice, or being careful to be less wasteful or managing not to be impatient etc!)... this is lovely done in coloured pencils, paints or pens and decorated with flowers, birds, butterflies, bees etc. You can hang this up somewhere you will see it for several days leading up to Midsummer.
 On Midsummer's eve if you have a bonfire then cast it into the flames or if not then place it in a fireproof dish and burn it...letting your prayers fill the night and allowing your gratitude to create a nest in your heart for the ongoing nurturing of these achievements and your inner spiritual growth.

 At Summer Solstice the Oak King, who has ruled in glorious abundance since Winter Solstice, surrenders his reign to the Holly King.
 The following is the Summer Solstice chapter from my book 'Luna Moon Hare'